Town Hall railway station, Melbourne: Design

-The station will feature four entrances, the main entrance being located in City Square opposite Melbourne Town Hall, the second being located off Flinders Street, connected to Cocker Alley and Scott Alley.
+The station has four entrances, the main entrance being located in City Square opposite Melbourne Town Hall, the second being located off Flinders Street, connected to Cocker Alley and Scott Alley.
 The third entrance is located within Federation Square, with the Square's information centre demolished in 2018 to construct the new entrance.

 The final entrance is an underground connection to nearby Flinders Street station through the already existing Campbell Arcade connection.
 A number of changes were made to the design of the Campbell Arcade walkway to preserve the site's heritage character.

 Initially it was planned to build the station using the cut-and-cover method, however this was changed so that the tunnels would run deeper underneath the ground in order to not disturb services, utilities and businesses on Swanston Street.

-Like State Library station, Town Hall used a unique "trinocular" construction method involved the mining of three large, overlapping tunnels with vaulted ceilings.
+Like State Library station, Town Hall used a unique "trinocular" construction method involved the mining of three large, ping tunnels with vaulted ceilings.
 Large arches will define the 230 metre long platforms.
 Underneath City Square, the station's main entrance features a 14-metre high concourse space.
 Eight columns hold up a vaulted ceiling nicknamed "the crypt", an architectural reference to the nearby St Paul's Cathedral.

 The station was designed by architects RSHP, Hassell and Weston Williamson.